About the company

 Below, An early project for the Directors on the Market Cross, Devizes.

-In 1998, Andrew Ziminski was awarded a William Morris Craft Fellowship by the Society for the Protection of Ancient Buildings.
+Andrew Ziminski is a Fellow of the Society of Antiquaries founded in 1717 and also a William Morris Craft Fellow awarded by the Society for the Protection of Ancient Buildings.
 This advanced training scheme, designed originally to train future Clerks of Works, gave Andrew a unique insight into the most sympathetic repair techniques to historic buildings and best practice in the field.

 Minerva usually works in the area known as Wessex in the UK, but undertakes church monument conservation work throughout the UK and abroad.